Home 9 Life Style 9 Food 9 Turmeric Aioli (Golden Turmeric Mayonnaise) Recipe with Some Health Benefits

 Here it the states, when you see aioli on the menu it usually means a mayo type of sauce with some type of flavoring or seasoning added to it and that is what this turmeric aioli version is making it quick and easy to prepare.

-Here are some ways to use turmeric aioli:
+Here are some easy ways to use turmeric aioli:

 As a dipping sauce.